-The Advanced Baseline Imager (ABI)
+The Advanced Baseline Image (ABI)

-The Advanced Baseline Imager (ABI) will be on the GOES-R1 satellite series.
-Current plans call for GOES-R to be launched in late 2015 and operational in early 2017.
+The Advanced Baseline Imager (ABI) will be on the GOES-R/S series.
+The GOES are denoted by letters on the ground, and then numbers after they reach their orbit.
+For example, GOES-R should become GOES-16.
+GOES-O was launched on June 27, 2009 and GOES-P was launched in March 2010.
+Current plans call for the GOES-R to be launched in late 2015 and operational in early 2017.
 Lessons from this ABI WES case can be applied before GOES-R is launched, given that the MODIS instruments supply some of the same spectral bands as on the ABI.
-They also supply finer resolution observations than the current GOES imagers.
 The MODIS data are available experimentally within the AWIPS environment.
 The ABI is a 16-channel, imaging reflectometer/radiometer that will sense the visible, near-IR and the IR spectral regions.
-ABI spatial resolution will be nominally 2 km (at the satellite subpoint) for the infrared bands, 1 km for most near-IR bands and 0.5 km for the 0.64 μ m visible band.
+ABI spatial resolution will be nominally 2 km (at the satellite sub-point) for the infrared bands, 1 km for most near-IR bands and 0.5 km for the 0.64-μm visible band.
+While the instrument will allow a flexible scanning scenario, two basic modes are envisioned.
+One mode is that every 15 min ABI will scan the full disk (FD), plus the continental United States 3 times, plus a selectable mesoscale 1000 km × 1000 km area every 30 seconds.
+It is envisioned that two locations will be monitored, so for a given mesocale sector, its time resolution will be 1 min.
+The other mode is that the ABI can be programmed to scan the FD repeatedly.
+The FD image can be acquired in approximately 5 min.
 Each ABI band has been chosen to better meet validated user requirements by building upon experience with satellite and aircraft instruments.
-See appendix A or the references for more information on the ABI bands.
+See appendix A for more information on the ABI bands.

-While the ABI instrument will allow a flexible scanning scenario, two basic modes are envisioned.
-In the "flex" mode every 15 min the ABI will scan the full disk (FD), plus the continental United States 3 times, plus a selectable mesoscale 1000 km × 1000 km area every 30 seconds.
-It is envisioned that two locations will be monitored, so for a given mesoscale sector, its time resolution will be 1 min.
-In the "continuous Full Disk" mode the ABI can be programmed to scan the FD repeatedly.
-The FD image can be acquired in approximately 5 min.